research

 Abstract

-The aim of this study was to compare the effectiveness of emotion focused therapy and cognitive behavioral therapy on alexithymia and difficulty in emotion regulation in patients with pain disorder.
-The method of the present study was a quasi-experimental with pretest-posttest design and control group ...
+Objective: Psychological factors play a decisive role in the occurrence and experience of pain disorders.
+This study aimed to compare the effectiveness of emotion-focused therapy and cognitive behavioral therapy on alexithymia and difficulty in emotion regulation in patients with pain disorder.

 Read More